Anarchid/blender2lus/README.md

 ====================
 * You absolutely **have** to change every object in your scene into Euler ZYX rotation mode, or untold horrors will plague you.

+* Your object names have to be valid Lua variable names, because object names are not validated in any way.
+Generally, avoid anything containting spaces and punctuation marks.

 * You **cannot** have multiple animations per blender file.
 Blender's Actions system doesn't really accomodate for a horror soup of a dozen objects trying to dance in concert.

 * You can only use **Linear** interpolation between your keyframes, because there's no way to implement Bezier in Spring LUS... at least yet.